pioner92/react-native-auto-skeleton/README.md

 ## Usage

-> ⚠️ **Warning:** Warning: On Android, automatic detection of a view’s border-radius is not supported.
+> ⚠️ **Warning:** On Android, automatic detection of a view’s border-radius is not supported.
 You can override it manually via the defaultRadius prop.

 Here's a quick example to get started: